Fractional CTO

 Fractional CTO vs. Full-Time CTO

 For most startups and small companies, fractional covers 100% of your needs at a fraction of the cost.
+Engagement models and what each tier includes live on the pricing page.

 Fractional CTO Full-Time CTO